NoahTheDuke/splint/docs/contributing.md

 1) Use `clojure -M:new-rule -n GENRE/RULE-NAME` to create a stub rule file and test file and insert stub into default config file.
 2) Fill out both appropriately, including doc strings.
-3) Add the rule's fully-qualified name to `src/noahtheduke/splint.clj` in the second `:require` block in the right place.
-4) Open `resources/config/default.edn` and move the new rule config to the right location in the file.
+3) Open `resources/config/default.edn` and move the new rule config to the right location in the file.
 Add a short description of the rule to `:description` to help users when they auto-generate a `.splint.edn` file.
+4) Add the rule's fully-qualified name to `src/noahtheduke/splint.clj` in the second `:require` block in the right place.
-5) Run the full test suite with `clojure -M:dev:test:runner`, update the integration tests as necessary.
+5) Run the full test suite with `clojure -M:dev:test:runner`, updating the integration tests as necessary.
 Inspect their output if you wish to verify that the new rule works correctly.